ShaniDaniel25/spkmeans_project/README.md

 # spkmeans project
 Final software project - spkmeans.

-The project should evetually include the following files:
+The project includes the following files:

 * spkmeans.py -  python interface, includes the execution of the program.